BME-Jafar/FetalBio-AI/README.md

 4. **Save Reports**:
    - Click on the **"Save Prediction"** button to save the estimated biometric data and clinical data in a `.txt` file.
    - The ultrasound image with the overlaid HC measurement will be saved as a `.PNG` file.
+## Citation

+If you use FetalBio-AI in your research, please cite:

+Sbrollini, A., Gjika, M., Mortada, M. J., AlKalet, M., & Burattini, L. (2025).
+**FetalBio-AI: A Novel AI-Based Software for Fetal Biometry Estimation**.
+Presented at the GNB 2025 Conference, Palermo, Italy.

+---

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it, provided that proper credit is given.